Suiticals/Suity-Bot/Commands.md

 </details>

 <details>
-  <summary><code>.unequip</code> - Unequip a piece of equipment in a worn slot.</summary>
+  <summary><code>.unequip &ltslot name></code> - Unequip a piece of equipment in a worn slot.</summary>
 <br>

 Aliases: `.unwear` `.unwield` `.unweild`

-* Use `.unequip <slot name>` to unequip an item.
-Unequip uses the slot name rather than the item name since items can be in multiple slots.
+* Unequip uses the slot name rather than the item name since items can be in multiple slots.
 * Use `.equip <item name>` to equip an item.
 * `slot name` can either be the name of the slot or its alias.